SergioBonatto/OSX/README.md

 - Submit pull requests
 - Share your customizations

-## 📄 License
+## License

 This project is under the MIT license.
 See the LICENSE file for more details.

-## 📞 Contact
+## Contact

 - **Author**: Bonatto
 - **GitHub**: [SergioBonatto](https://github.com/SergioBonatto/)

 ---

-*These configurations have been tested on macOS and represent my personal development environment.
-Adapt as needed for your workflow.*
+These configurations have been tested on macOS and represent a personal development environment.
+Adapt as needed for your workflow.